pvdz/preval/tests/cases/ai/ai3/ai_rule379_catch_conditional_rethrow_opaque.md

 ## Todos triggered

+- (todo) We should be able to resolve the $frfr call but pcode failed to complete with a Node, hasExplicitGlobal=false
 - (todo) can try-escaping support this expr node type?
 CallExpression
 - (todo) can try-escaping support this expr node type?
 NewExpression
+- (todo) free with zero args, we can eliminate this?

 ## Globals